Health Benefits of Red Light Therapy: Legit or Hype?

-While the exact mechanism is unclear, it appears that this type of light stimulates blood circulation and causes fat cells to release their fatty acids back into the bloodstream where it can be burned for fuel.
+While the exact mechanism is unclear, it appears that this type of light stimulates blood circulation by triggering the production of nitric oxide, a vasodilator, and causes fat cells to release their fatty acids back into the bloodstream where it can be burned for fuel.

-Red light’s ability to stimulate the production of collagen and reduce inflammation make this therapy a potent contender in helping us maintain youthful skin.
+Red light’s ability to stimulate the production of collagen and reduce inflammation makes this therapy a potent contender in helping us maintain youthful skin.

 A study reported in the Journal of Physical Therapy Science found a significant reduction in wrinkles around the eyes as well as an increase in skin moisture through the use of low-level light therapy.9